-5. Update user roles in the MCAS Portal as needed.
+5. Update user roles for test administrators and other school staff members as necessary in the MCAS Portal.

 Schools should assign user accounts for test administrators and other school staff members as necessary.

 Refer to the MCAS Portal User Management Guide at mcas.onlinehelp.cognia.org/portal.